I covered the Customer Discovery flow for my web startup in Part 1. Here I’ll be covering the next step: Customer Validation.

 I jumped into paid advertising (the expensive kind) too early with my last product BoxCloud.
 While it drove lots of good traffic, they all ran into the same product/usability roadblocks.
 I would have learned the same lessons with one-fifth the traffic and one-tenth the cost.

-That said, free channels aren’t really free either.
+That said, free channels aren’t free, either.
 They take time to develop.
-Now is the time to start investing in these (before you need them).
-Publishing your website publicly (versus hiding it behind a closed-beta) is already a good start as you’ll start gathering some SEO value.
+Now is the time to invest in these (before you need them).
+Publishing your website publicly (versus hiding it behind a closed beta) is already a good start, as you’ll start gathering some SEO value.
 Another channel worth developing is starting a blog.
 But don’t make the mistake of simply touting your solution or rambling on about your product roadmap or release schedule.
 Nobody cares (not yet).

 Customers care about their problems NOT your solution.